 - Echocardiography in our regional clinics

-We also provide telemedicine services for the interpretation of pediatric echocardiograms.
-Studies are performed at remote hospitals and transferred to Seattle Children's, where one of the staff pediatric cardiologists with expertise in echocardiography reviews the study and provides results and recommendations for management to the referring provider.
+Our cardiologists can interpret pediatric echocardiograms done far away from Seattle Children’s using telemedicine services.
+Studies are done at remote hospitals and then transferred to Seattle Children’s, where one of our pediatric cardiologists with expertise in echocardiography reviews the study and provides results and recommendations to the referring provider.
 Telemedicine echocardiograms can be done for both outpatients and inpatients.

 Telemedicine saves patients the expense and time of travel and can be of great value for urgent newborn evaluations.

-Our doctors can diagnose much more accurately using a live echocardiogram than they can review a still image sent in the mail.
+Our doctors can diagnose much more accurately using a live echocardiogram than they can reviewing a still image sent in the mail.

 Seattle Children's Heart Center performs interpretations of over 1,400 echocardiograms per year by telemedicine throughout Washington state.